InitRunner

 Manual YAMLCreate role.yaml by handFull control over every field

-initrunner create "A code review assistant that reads git diffs and suggests improvements"
+initrunner new "A code review assistant that reads git diffs"

 FlagDescription